 Step 7: Repeat steps 5 & 6 for remaining wallpaper panels.
 We covered the desk sides first, and the front of the desk last.

-Applying peel & stick wallpaper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.
+Applying faux wood contact paper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.

 The contact paper tied in the look of our son's desk with the nearby bed.
 And it covered a lot of rough screw holes.
 The paper is good quality and you have to look pretty closely to realize it is paper!